Janetfanatic/Fantastic-Four/README.md

 ## Our Roles for Segment 3

-- (Jonny)    Square: Reviewed the code, updated the README file with storyline, delete some branches, etc
+- (Jonny)    Square: Final updates to the README.md on the project repository and make sure the repo is portfolio-ready by creating a description of the project, explaining why this topic was chosen, including images from the analysis, etc.
-- (Charlene) Triangle: Created a draft presentation to share with your class and some dashboard work
+- (Charlene) Triangle:
-- (Tong)     Circle: Created a dashboard to display your findings
+- (Tong)     Circle: Ensure all applicable PRs are merged in (includes finishing up peer reviews and merging branches).
+Conduct final editorial review (clean up code to meet coding guidelines, check for typos, etc.
-- (Oliver)   X: Performed a quality assurance check on project deliverables against rubric requirements, and tested the code.
+- (Oliver)   X: